AlbertFlorinus/mnistcnn/README.md

 As of now the the mnist images have been upscaled to 112x112 before training so that input images now are JPGs preprocessed to 112x112 instead of 28x28 which combines with strided convolutions to solve the issue of thin lines disappearing during preprocessing.

   To install dependencies, download the project and in terminal run pip install -r path to requirements.txt, for example:
-  user $ pip install -r /Users/yourname/Downloads/projectname/requirements.txt
+  user $ pip3 install -r /Users/yourname/Downloads/projectname/requirements.txt

 Work In Progress...